 Most families will experience relationship difficulties.
 As emotionally complex beings with a range of opinions, ideas, and feelings, it is normal to find ourselves in disagreement at times.
 However, relationship problems and negative emotions can often spiral and worsen, leading to more complex difficulties.
 Are you finding yourself struggling with family relationships?

-It is imperative to understand that we can learn how to cope and manage with difficult situations and disagreements.
-There are many ways in which you can try and improve your relationships with your partner and family and find the best resolutions to any problems you may be having.
-You can see family therapists near you here.
+A counsellor or psychotherapist can help you to discuss and understand your family difficulties.
+They can help you learn how to cope and manage difficult situations and disagreements.
+Giving you the best chance to improve your relationships with your partner and family and find the best resolutions to any problems you may be having.

 Some common signs of family relationship problems include:

-Many people cope with such outcomes in negative ways, particularly when family problems seem to have become serious or complicated and unwieldy.
-Many individuals can resort to counter-productive behaviours to cope with their feelings, including self-harm and substance abuse.
+Many people cope with such outcomes in negative ways, particularly when family problems seem to have become serious or complicated, and unwieldy.
+Many individuals can resort to counter-productive behaviors to cope with their feelings, including self-harm and substance abuse.

 Research has also shown relationship problems can lead to struggles in other areas of life including education, occupation, social adjustment, and individual self-esteem.

-There can be multiple factors that have a negative affect on family relationships.
+There can be multiple factors that have a negative effect on family relationships.